ITSC-Group/autosca-tool/README.md

-# Bleichenbacher Side-Channel Detector Tool
+# Bleichenbacher Side-Channel Detector Prototype

 This tool is able to automatically test a TLS server for Bleichenbacher-like padding side channels.
 It is a meta-project with all required tools as submodules and includes helpful bash scripts.